-To Break Free, She Had to Break InDisguised as a guard, one woman infiltrates a nightmarish detention center to unravel the mystery of her activist-husband’s disappearance.Enter into a modern-day reflection of incarceration with director Matthew Ozawa’s brand-new production of Beethoven’s only opera, starring Elza van den Heever and Russell Thomas.
-Music Director Eun Sun Kim conducts the triumphant score, a precursor to Beethoven’s later work, the Ninth symphony.
+To Break Free, She Had to Break InDisguised as a guard, one woman infiltrates a nightmarish detention center to unravel the mystery of her activist-husband’s disappearance.Enter into a modern-day reflection of incarceration with director Matthew Ozawa’s brand-new production of Beethoven’s only opera, starring Elza van den Heever, Russell Thomas and Greer Grimsley.
+Music Director Eun Sun Kim conducts the triumphant score, a precursor to Beethoven’s later work, the Ninth Symphony.

 Meet the Cast

 Libretto By Joseph Sonnleithner and Georg Friedrich Treitschke | Sung in German with English supertitles